seek-oss/gradle-aws-plugin/README.md

 task subscribeTopic(type: SubscribeTopic) {
     topicArn lookup('alertTopic')
     subscribe('email', 'alerts@example.com')
-    subscribe(lookup('pagerProtocol'), lookup('pagerEndpoint'))
+    subscribe(lookup('pagerProtocol'), lookup('pagerEndpoint'), lookup('pagerFilterPolicy'))
 }
 ```

 The `SubscribeTopic` task can add an arbitrary number of subscriptions to an existing SNS topic.
-Each subscription is added by calling the `subscribe` method passing the subscription protocol and endpoint as arguments.
+Each subscription is added by calling the `subscribe` method passing the subscription protocol, endpoint and optionally a filter policy as arguments.
 These arguments can be hard-coded or use lookups.

 This task is safe to call multiple times as it will only add subscriptions which do not already exist.